Personal Finance Software: Local vs Cloud — Which Is Safer for Your Data?

 The Electronic Frontier Foundation has long advocated for user control over personal data, noting that cloud storage creates inherent privacy trade-offs that many consumers do not fully understand when they sign up for services.

 Want local-first budgeting?
 SenticMoney keeps all your financial data on your device with no cloud servers and no Plaid.
 Free to start, $39/year for bank imports and AI features.
+It supports zero-based budgeting, envelope budgeting, pay-yourself-first, and 50/30/20 methods.
+Import transactions from CSV, Excel, OFX, QFX, or PDF.
+Receipt scanning with AI Vision extracts line items from photos, .eml, .txt, and PDF receipts — only the receipt image is sent to Gemini; your transaction database never leaves your device (Standard tier).
 Download free or explore features.

 Is Cloud-Based Budgeting Software Safe for Your Financial Data?